 They were a successful synth-pop duo from Switzerland: Séance toured Europe in the 80’s and 90’s and celebrated international indie success with their album Blue Dolphin Blue (PIAS).

-Then it got quiet around the band.
+Then it got quiet.
 "Musically, a lot changed in the 90’s towards dance and house - that wasn't our thing," explains Ralf L. Aerne.
 He opened a shop specializing in the sale and repair of analog synthesizers (Audioklinik) while bandmate Reto Caduff moved to NY and made a name for himself as a director of music videos and documentaries.

 But the passion for electronic music never waned.
 Over the last few years more and more young bands started to work with the synthesizer-sounds that originated in the 80s.
 For Aerne and Caduff this was the moment to wake Séance from hibernation.
 "The sound of that time has its own character, Analog Soul, that's what we grew up with.
 It's great that young artists are now drawing with these tools," explains Reto Caduff.

-The album is released digitally, on CD and vinyl and will be presented to the public in the spring of 2021 with a small club tour through Europe.
+The album, which was released digitally and on CD and vinyl, will be finally presented to the public in spring 2022 with a small club tour through Europe.

-"Of course we are anxious to see how our new songs will be received" confirms Ralf L. Aerne, "but so much work still lies ahead of us that we hardly have time to think about it.
+"Of course we are curious and a bit nervous how our new songs will be received" confirms Ralf L. Aerne, "but so much work still lies ahead of us that we hardly have time to think about it.
 We want to deliver on the album as well as live with the best possible performance.”